Gintorres/Message-Board/README.md

 # IronBoard

-Maybe we should've written it in Rust.
+We should've written this in Rust.

 This README would normally document whatever steps are necessary to get the application up and running.